-The boards of Global Ground Media and Global Ground Foundation have adopted a zero-tolerance policy to fraud.
+The board of Global Ground has adopted a zero-tolerance policy to fraud.

 We have identified the most likely areas for fraud to occur in our projects and have set up robust control systems, measures and procedures to follow up on all suspected cases that will be brought to us.

-The board expects all employees, freelance contractors and representatives of Global Ground Media and Global Ground Foundation to be an example in ensuring adherence to legal requirements, regulations, codes of conduct, procedures and practices.
+The board expects all employees, freelance contractors and representatives of Global Ground to be an example in ensuring adherence to legal requirements, regulations, codes of conduct, procedures and practices.